Free Oklahoma State Eviction Notice Form

 A well-prepared and legally compliant Oklahoma eviction notice is the first step to a successful eviction.
-Create your own printable notice form for free today with step-by-step help and personalized templates.
+Create your own printable notice form today with step-by-step help and personalized templates.

 Oklahoma Eviction Notice Types

 It’s necessary to provide the correct type of Oklahoma eviction notice to the tenant you’re removing from your property.
 If you don’t, the eviction could be overturned or take significantly longer to complete.

 You must give your tenant the precise legal document for the situation, detailing a valid legal reason for the eviction under OK statutes.
 This will also affect how long you must give the resident as notice before they have to leave the property.

 As seen below, there are a few different options in Oklahoma when completing an eviction.

 Immediate Notice to Quit

 Landlords may issue an Immediate Notice to Quit in the case of tenants who are causing significant damage or posing a serious risk of harm to the health and safety of fellow residents.
 This is an incurable notice and allows the property owner to press charges immediately if the tenant doesn’t vacate as instructed.